 They may have some aesthetic benefits, but they are performed for reconstructive purposes, such as to restore natural contours or reduce skin infections, back pain and neck pain caused by excess skin folds or redundant heavy tissue weight.

-- A Cosmetic procedure might be liposuction of the thighs, a face lift or a breast augmentation.
+A purely Cosmetic procedure might be liposuction of the thighs, a facelift or a breast augmentation.

 These MBS items may be changing on 1 November 2018 – if you were previously covered, you may no longer be eligible.

-Note that your Private HEALTH FUND policy such as BUPA, AIH and Australian Unity is also likely to change over the next few months or years.
+Note that your Private HEALTH FUND policy such as BUPA, AIH and Australian Unity can change too.

 November 2018 MBS Updates to Plastic Surgery criteria – Media Releases.